 Make inquiries about what is at stake before you make up your mind to develop your own system when you want to automate something.
 There are tons of software available to improve the flow of your business.
 Consider using sales management software, or order to cash software.
 Both of these can improve your sales process significantly.
 Tap into all avenues possible, link them together and test them to make sure they work perfectly before you implement them.

 Go gradual and prioritize

 Start the automating process by making a list of the measures that will have the greatest impact on your business.
 Then start prioritizing how much risk, effort, and work is involved in putting it into practice.
 This is important, because automating workflow requires a lot of upfront resources and time.
 Doing it right will make you recover the time and resources exponentially.

 Think about what will make sense in the long run when you are automating.
 Ensure that any system you use has the flexibility to develop and be mindful of future changes.
 The last thing you want is to become too reliant on a software.

 Your business is only going to get bigger, which means you want your work to be done quickly and more efficiently.
-It makes sense to introduce automation to your employees now–rather than be out of the loop later.
+It makes sense to introduce automation to your employees now–rather than be out of the loop and ignore it later.